 Pain and death are two of my least favorite aspects of being alive.
 In a perfect world, we’d experience neither.
 Death, though, I’ll only meet once.
 Pain is a constant.
-Pain can ruin much of that precious time between womb and coffin.
+Pain can ruin much of that precious time before meeting death.
 If you’re lucky, you’re dealing with acute pain, which is more immediate and temporary, as with burns, cuts, broken bones, punches to the stomach, kicks to the shin…etc. This article may help you, but my real aim is to help people get rid of ot, or at least lessen or manage things that have been a long-term problem.
 Doctors refer to this kind of affliction as “chronic pain”, which is defined as pain that is constant or habitually flares up for at least a six-month period.
 Arthritis, rheumatoid arthritis, degenerative disk disease, fibromyalgia, tendinitis, and muscle, tendon, and nerve damage are common causes of chronic pain.
 Unfortunately, the underlying cause isn’t always found.

 Though I’ve dealt with chronic pain and now live nearly pain free, I certainly don’t have all the answers.
 My pain is unique and so is yours.
 This article is not a prescription.
 I’m not telling you what to do; I just want to let you know what your options are – what you can do to get rid of pain.
 But I will say this: be proactive.
 Nobody (especially overworked doctors) will care about your pain as much as you do.
 Seek out treatments.
 Get second opinions (insurance covers them).
 Annoy your doctor.
 Chronic pain is easier to treat when dealt with early.
 Don’t wait.